bambora-na/dev.na.bambora.com/source/docs/guides/checkout/form.md

 ---

 # Configure the form

+<div style='border-color:red; border-style:solid;padding: 1% 1%' ><p style='font-weight:bold'>PLEASE NOTE: Checkout will no longer be brandable after February 28, 2025.</p>

+To comply with the [PPCI DSS v4.0](https://docs-prv.pcisecuritystandards.org/PCI%20DSS/Standard/PCI-DSS-v4_0.pdf) the brandable functionality of Worldline’s hosted Checkout form will no longer be available after **February 28, 2025.** Please review the upcoming changes:
+•	Custom headers and footers will no longer be supported.
+•	We will implement a neutral colourway to seamlessly fit any checkout.
+•	For a fully brandable checkout solution, please use Worldline’s Custom Checkout.</div>

-After the user clicks on the link or button on your site, they are redirected to the Bambora Checkout Form.
+After the user clicks on the link or button on your site, they are redirected to the Worldline Checkout Form.

 You can configure the form in the [Member Area](https://web.na.bambora.com).
 You can control what fields are displayed by default and how they are styled.
 You can also add a custom header and footer to the page.
 Click on **configuration**, and select **checkout** to find a list of title and form options.